FStarLang/pulse/artifact/README.md

   paper).
 - The examples from the paper, in Pulse.

+# Getting Started (with code-server)

+The artifact is a docker container that starts a vscode server on port 8080.

+ 1. To run this container you first need to load it:

+  docker load < pulsecore-pldi2025-docker.tar.gz

+ 2. Then you can start it:

+  docker run -p 127.0.0.1:8080:8080 -it pulsecore-pldi2025

+ 3. You can now access the vscode server at http://localhost:8080

 # Getting Started

 We provide three options to use our artifact